-But are grape stem cells actually proven to improve skin quality?
-Do Introstem products have other research-backed ingredients?
-Do they contain any potentially harmful ingredients?
-And how do real users rate their performance?
+But do grape stem cells actually improve skin quality?
+Do Introstem products have other research-backed ingredients for anti-aging?
+Does Introstem use any questionable additive ingredients?
+And how do real users rate and describe the effects of this product line?

-In this article we’ll answer all of these questions and more as we analyze medical research to give our take on whether topical stem cells can actually improve skin.
-Next we’ll review the ingredients in two of the most popular Introstem products: the Introstem Syringe (which is not actually a medical syringe injected into skin but just a product applicator), and Introstem Eye Cream.
+In this article we’ll answer all of these questions and more, as we review clinical research to give our take on whether or not topical stem cells can actually improve skin.

 Do Stem Cells Improve Skin?